FloatAI/humaneval-xl/README.md

 <img width="60%" alt="image" src="https://github.com/FloatAI/humaneval-xl/assets/13767887/37023fcd-4c7e-41bf-8323-c5fcb5ac36a4">

-### Usage with HuggingFace datasets
+### Usage with HuggingFace datasets🤗
-You can also use **HuggingFace datasets** to load a specific dataset and language of our dataset!!!
+You can also use [🤗**HuggingFace datasets**](https://huggingface.co/datasets/FloatAI/HumanEval-XL) to load a specific dataset and language of our dataset!!!
 ```python
 from datasets import load_dataset
 dataset = load_dataset("FloatAI/HumanEval-XL", "python")